Draft notes for a thinking exercise and comment.

 - It is plugged in, smart if you will.
 21st century transportation is 50% information.

 - It has a strategic parking policy working to reduce the space given over to parked cars in the city (rendering this valuable public space available for other much more important social and amenity uses)

 - The body of existing experience and knowledge is altogether sufficient and available to those cities that would put it to work.
 It is not a knowledge problem.

 - Nor a technology problem (the technology is there, proven and waiting to be put to work)

 - Nor is it a money problem.

-- It is a leadership and public awareness challenge (the hardest of all).
+- It is a leadership, behaviour and public awareness challenge (the hardest of all).

-This may see very idealistic.
-But if you do a bit of research you can see soft cities emerging, above all but not only in Western Europe.
-The Soft City is an emerging reality.
+This may see very idealistic and unstructured – as is appropriate for a brainstorming exercise at this early stage.
+However, if you do a bit of research you can see soft cities emerging, above all but not only at the leading edge in cities in Western Europe.
+The Slow City is an emerging reality.
 An invitation to democracy.
-And plenty of listening, hard work and making sure there are better choices
+And plenty of listening, hard work and making sure there are more and better choices

 # # #

 9, rue Gabillot, 69003 Lyon France